NinoSkopac/g3/g3proxy/UserGuide.en_US.md

 - Username `user+label1=foo+label2=bar` → host `foo-bar`, port `10000` for HTTP inbound.
 - Invalid params cause HTTP 400 Bad Request; SOCKS5 replies with a standard error code and denies the request.

+Escaper fallback note:
+- Proxy chaining escapers (proxy_http/proxy_socks5/…) must define at least one `proxy_addr` to initialize.
+- When username params are present (and auth succeeds), the computed host:port overrides `proxy_addr` for that connection.
+- If you want a real fallback for requests without username params (e.g., anonymous), set `proxy_addr` to your default next‑hop
+  (for this example: HTTP → 127.0.0.1:10000, SOCKS5 → 127.0.0.1:10001).
+Otherwise the placeholder values are never used.

 ### Connection Throttling

 All servers, escapers, users support per-connection throttling.
 Set the same key in the corresponding server &